-At BEST we are lifelong students of movement and strength and conditioning.
-BEST began training the first BESTies in 2012, and from the beginning, one of the driving passions behind opening BEST is the long term development of athletes and the general population.
+At BEST we are lifelong students of movement, nutrition, and strength and conditioning.
+BEST began training the first BESTies in 2012, and from the beginning, one of the driving passions behind opening BEST is the maintenance and development of the athleticism that all people posses regardless of age.

 At BEST we don’t do fad diets or attempt to remove toxins from your body, we do not adhere to a singular nutrition program, we don’t “isolate” muscle groups or specific areas of fat, and we don’t specialize in anything except being evidence-based.

 BEST incorporates an in-depth study of human movement and function with purposeful, methodical and individualized program design so that not only the physical aspects of a body are developed, but also the mental.
 Experience has told us lifestyle changes are difficult to create and maintain.
 The X’s and O’s of making you stronger, move better, and feel better are what we do best, but to create real inward and outward change a person needs time to figure out their “why.”

 Zack Byler, Owner/Director of Programs – Zack holds a Bachelors in Exercise Science from Shawnee State University, a Masters in Kinesiology from A.T.
 Still University of Health Sciences.
 He holds over 20 various fitness certifications and is in constant mentorship with some of the top strength coaches and physical therapists in the industry.

 Randi Banning, Accountability Coach – Randi has a Bachelor’s in Communication and like all of us she is in on the endless health and fitness journey.
 She has recently made major strides forward toward living healthy lifestyle and won’t be going back.
 With four kids, a sweet tooth, and a love for the couch, Randi has personally faced every excuse you can come up with, and she is on YOUR team to help you through the tough times.